wilsonpage/webpack-simple-ssr-react-mpa-example/README.md

 ### Webpack server-side (SSR) rendered React multi-page app (MPA) example

-A minimal example of an app that renders React components on the server and 'inflates' (becomes interactive) on the client.
+> A minimal example of an app that renders React components on the server and 'inflates' (becomes interactive) on the client.

 #### Motivation

 There are many examples of single page applications (SPA), but for many projects a SPA is overkill, leading to unnecessary work and complexity.
 We still want rich experiences, but don't care so much about client-side routing.

 This project is by no means finished.
-I hope for others to contribute so that it can improve over time and be an example to others entering what has become a very complex development environment.
+I hope for others to contribute so that it can improve over time and become an example to others entering what has become a very complex development environment.

 #### Requirements